-In this article, we will share how we can do an On-Premise Domain Controller replica to an Azure Virtual Machine.
+In this article, we will share how we can do a replication from On-Premise Domain Controller to an Azure Virtual Machine.
 If you want your on-premises AD forest to be truly extended into the cloud, the best option is to continue to use virtual machines running the Active Directory Domain Services role.
+Replication from On-premise Domain Controller to a virtual machine hosted in the azure required dedicated VPN network which we discussed in pout previous article.
+Once you have the to site VPN available you can start to configure the replication.

 - On-Premises Domain Controller